 The three core research modules are:

 Cross College Collaboration

-On the 6th November 2013 post-graduate researchers from the Social Policy, Government and School of Education took part in the ERSC Festival of Social Science event at the New Library of Birmingham.
+In 2013 and 2014, post-graduate researchers from the Social Policy, Government and School of Education took part in the ERSC Festival of Social Science event at the Library of Birmingham.
 The sessions allowed the public to view posters displaying the current and diverse research areas within the University of Birmingham as well as take part in debates which gave many ‘food for thought!’
 All of the researchers agreed that this was truly a fantastic and proud moment to represent the University of Birmingham.

-The photo above shows researchers from the School of Education displaying their work in the Library of Birmingham: Tom Perry, Marilena Mademtzi, Sarah Clemerson, Judith Buckley, Ricky Wang, Frederick Ebot-Ashu.
+The photo above shows researchers from the School of Education displaying their work in the Library of Birmingham in 2013: Tom Perry, Marilena Mademtzi, Sarah Clemerson, Judith Buckley, Ricky Wang, Frederick Ebot-Ashu.